Idmission-LLC/SDK2Sample/README.md

 pod 'IDentitySDK2.0'
-pod 'FingerPrintCapture' (Optional) : If developer required this feature they can use this framework. pod 'SignatureCapture' (Optional) : If developer required this feature they can use this framework. pod 'VideoCapture' (Optional) : If developer required this feature they can use this framework. pod 'VoiceCapture' (Optional) : If developer required this feature they can use this framework.
+pod 'FingerPrintCapture' (Optional) : If developer required this feature they can use this framework. pod 'SignatureCapture' (Optional) : If developer required this feature they can use this framework. pod 'VoiceCapture' (Optional) : If developer required this feature they can use this framework.
 ```